aditeyabaral/Integer-Security-Assignment/README.md

 # Integer-Security-Assignment-UE18CS257C
 A C project made as a part of the Secure Programming with C course (UE18CS257C) course at PES University.
-The objective of the project was to display the effects of integer overflows in the C programming language the necessary steps required to prevent such errors in product development.
+The objective of the project was to display the effects of integer overflows in the C programming language and the necessary steps required to prevent such errors in product development.

 *Created and tested on Linux Environment* :)